uv-genai/llm-setonix/setup.md

 `ollama run deepseek-r1:671b --verbose`

 **IMPORTANT**: the models are by default stored under `$HOME/.ollama` which will result in exceeding the quota when downloading models.
 You can either create a symbolic link to a path on a separate filesystem or specify the model path trough the OLLAMA_MODELS environment variable.

 ## 3. Install llama.cpp

 llama.cpp is the only inference engine that supports all the accelerator architectures including Vulkan which allows to mix GPUs and CPUs from different vendors.

+Also while ollama requires two processes to run, the server and the client, llama.cpp requires only one.

 Docker containers exist but it's normally better to build from source to customise the configuration according to your needs.